dwettstein/node-red-contrib-comfortbox/README.md

 ## Installation
 Currently, the package is not yet available from the _npm repository_.
-For installing the nodes, just clone the repository to your Node-RED user folder (usually `~/.node-red/nodes`).
+For installing the nodes, just clone the repository into your Node-RED user folder (usually `~/.node-red/nodes`) and run `npm install .`.